 - The process complies with the Technical College System of Georgia (TCSG) and meets accreditation requirements.

-- The process intends to result in continuous improvement in the quality of the College’s graduates and in increased satisfaction of students, employees, and other customers.
+- The process intends to result in continuous improvement in the quality of the College’s academic instructional delivery, student service and administrative support operations.